|The Exorcist: 25th Anniversary Edition (1973)

 Academy Award-winner Friedkin, who introduces the film and supervised this new video transfer from restored picture and audio elements, gets effective performances from Linda Blair, Ellen Burstyn, Jason Miller, Max von Sydow and Lee J. Cobb.
 Winner of 1973 Oscars for Best Adapted Screenplay and Sound, The Exorcist remains, 25 years later, one of the most shocking and gripping movies ever made.

 Man, had it been a long time since I last watched The Exorcist!
-Actually, I'm not even sure that I've ever seen the film from beginning to end.
+Actually, I'm not even sure that I've ever seen the film from beginning to end until I got the late 1990s DVD.
 I think I might have viewed it on tape in the mid-1980s, but don't hold me to that.

 I guess I'd downed more than anyone else, because I was pretty far gone by the time we got to the theater.
 I remember the opening scenes in the Iraqi desert and then the closing credits.
 I slept through the rest, and I allegedly displayed the rather unsettling habit of letting out loud snores at the most suspenseful moments of the film.